jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-01-25-dbt-pizza-shop-2/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In this series of posts, we discuss data warehouse/lakehouse examples using data build tool (dbt) including ETL orchestration with Apache Airflow.
-In Part 1, we developed a dbt project on PostgreSQL with fictional pizza shop data.
-Two dimension tables that keep product and user records are created as Type 2 slowly changing dimension (SCD Type 2) tables, and one transactional fact table is built to keep pizza orders.
-In this post, we discuss how to set up an ETL process on the project using Apache Airflow.
+description: Orchestrate the PostgreSQL pizza shop dbt project with Apache Airflow, scheduling the SCD type 2 dimension and fact table builds as an ETL process.
 ---

 In this series of posts, we discuss data warehouse/lakehouse examples using [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) including ETL orchestration with Apache Airflow.
 In Part 1, we developed a *dbt* project on PostgreSQL with fictional pizza shop data.
 Two dimension tables that keep product and user records are created as [Type 2 slowly changing dimension (SCD Type 2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) tables, and one transactional fact table is built to keep pizza orders.
 In this post, we discuss how to set up an ETL process on the project using Apache Airflow.